ccoupe/mqtt-camera-motion/README.md

 to small movements which a PIR or Microwave sensor wouldn't trigger.

 It also reports a 'lux' level to MQTT.
 Do not confuse this with other 'lux's.
 Generally speaking a low number means less light.
-This program attempt to detect step changes in lux so that turning the lights off in the room with the camera does NOT cause and 'active' message to be sent.
-Attempts to do that.
-You may have to do that in the Hubitat rule.
+This program attempts to detect step changes in lux so that turning the lights off in the room with the camera does NOT cause and 'active' message to be sent.
+It fails to do that.
+You have to do that in the Hubitat motion lighting rule.

 There are a large number of setting you can tweak.
 Some are from the configuation file and some via the Hubitat driver and MQTT.
-Most of these are for performance improvment
+Most of these are for performance improvement

 ## License
 There isn't one for my code.